It’s a big risk that many young people face today. But unfortunately, they are unaware of it.

 Had you started earlier, it would have been much better.
 Here is an interesting proof.
 But if you still haven’t, then please start as soon as possible.
 You really don’t understand what risk you are taking by delaying.

 Having said that, there are just too many variables that can impact a retirement plan.
-Read this article by Ben Carlson on retirement uncertainties to get an idea.
+Read this article on retirement uncertainties and why retirement planning is called the nastiest problem in finance to get an idea.
 But even though it’s impossible to plan perfectly everything in advance, it still helps as it moves you slowly towards a reasonably acceptable scenario.

 And please remember that retirement planning is important because unlike other financial goals, you will not get a loan for retirement.
 So you are on your own.

 When it comes to investing, most people are concerned whether their investments doing good – with respect to a benchmark or not (this benchmark can be an index, a friend or even a well-to-do family member).

 But ask them about whether their investments are on track to achieve their real financial goals and they would be clueless.

 They might have some idea but its mostly vague.